Puerto Penasco (Rocky Point) Mexico Online Logo

-Rocky Point (Puerto Penasco): Border Crossing Times
+Rocky Point (Puerto Peñasco): Border Crossing Times

 Live border crossing time estimates and a few more facts

-During high-traffic times (Namely Spring Break, Memorial day weekend, 3-day weekends) it is not uncommon for US Border traffic to back up as many tourists must all make their way through the inspections.
+You may be wondering how long it takes to cross the US/Mexico border with your vehicle.
+This depends on a lot of factors – mostly, though, it has to do with how many other people are trying to cross at the same time.
+During high-traffic times (Namely Spring Break, Memorial day weekend, 3-day weekends) it is not uncommon for US Border traffic to be backed up as many tourists must all make their way through the inspections.

-NOTE: Customer's Feedback - The best time to cross the border is before 9am or after 4pm..... but of course no guarantees!!!
+NOTE: Customer’s Feedback – The best time to cross the border is before 9am or after 4pm….. but of course no guarantees!

 (Live info courtesy: US Customs And Border Protection)